eucalyptus/eustatus/README.md

 Setup
 -----

-Expects RHEL/CENTOS6 [tested on rhel6.3 64b]
+Expects RHEL/CENTOS6 [tested on rhel6.5 64b] and Eucalyptus 4.0.1

 Create security group and keypair
 Modify the vars/euca-dw.yml to match your environment